irena-flextool/flextool/docs/how_to.md

 - `lifetime_method`: Model can either be forced to reinvest when the lifetime ends `reinvest_automatic` or have a choice `reinvest_choice`
 - `salvage_value`: Sets the extra value that can be gained for retiring [CUR/kW]
 - `fixed_cost`: Annual cost for capacity [CUR/kW]
-- `retire_forced`: forces to retire at least this amount of capacity

 In many cases some of the investment decisions are tied to each other.
 Here the battery capacity and the connection capacity of the *battery_inverter* will be tied as they are simultaneously limited by the choice of the battery technology to be invested in.
 To model this, a new constraint needs to be created that ties together the storage capacity of the *battery* and the charging/discharging capacity of the *battery_inverter*.
 A new `constraint` object *battery_tie_kW_kWh* is created and it is given parameters `constant`, `is_active` and `sense`.
 Constant could be left out, since it is zero, but `is_active` must be defined in order to include the constraint in the *battery_invest* `alternative`.
 The `sense` of the constraint must be *equal* to enforce the kw/kWh relation.